 Afterward, share your insights with your employees so they can all understand where the company is heading.

-It’s all part of their healthy brand approach and belief that every employee is a work in progress, both professionally and personally.
+that every employee is a work in progress, both professionally and personally.

 It’s Your Turn to Share Your Employer Brand